shalin4788/Springboard-Do-not-refer-/README.md

 **Capstone project 1** - Applied Linear Regression and KMeans clustering models, built training data set and applied to test data set (i.e. the resort (in scope) in the dataframe looking to increase revenues to offset against the increased CAPEX it incurred this year) to determine the performance metrics like Pearson Coeffient and finally, predict the ticket pricing it should target

-**API mini project** - Used Quandl API to create developer API credentials to build a json file and further, did computations in order to determine stock prices and trading volumes
+**API mini project** - Used Quandl API to create developer API credentials to build a json file and further, performed computations in order to determine stock prices and trading volumes